 Firstly, the NHS needs to allocate resources so that they reduce health inequalities within the North and between the North and the rest of England.
-As outlined above there is evidence to indicate that the policy to increase the proportion of NHS resources going to deprived areas did lead to a narrowing of inequalities in mortality from some causes.23 This highlights the importance of having resource allocation policies with an explicit goal to reduce inequalities in outcomes.
+As outlined above there is

+It is not only through the delivery of health care that the NHS has an impact on health.
+The NHS spends £30 billion pounds each year in the North of England and employs around 350,000 people.
+How these funds are spent and the working conditions of its staff, will have a major impact on health inequalities and the economy in the North of England.
+The NHS has been criticised for its poor track record of workplace health, and has some of the highest levels of sickness absence of any employer.
+The Social Value Act enables public service commissioning to factor in social value when procuring services.
+The NHS has yet to take full advantage of the positive impact it can have on health and local economies through its evidence to indicate that the policy to increase the proportion of NHS resources going to deprived areas did lead to a narrowing of inequalities in mortality from some causes.
+This highlights the importance of having resource allocation policies with an explicit goal to reduce inequalities in outcomes.
 The health inequalities objective for NHS resource allocation policy has been discontinued and needs to be reinstated.
 To reduce inequalities the policy should be to distribute resources based on population health outcomes with an explicit objective to reduce the gap in those outcomes between the most deprived and most affluent areas.

 Secondly, local health service planning needs to ensure that the resources available to the NHS within each area are used to reduce inequalities.
 This means targeting resources to those most in need and investing in interventions and services that are most effective in the most disadvantaged groups.
 The current focus of CCGs on demand management has tended to mean increased investment in services for the elderly.
 Whilst this is important, it shouldn't be at the expense of investment earlier in the life course, which is given a high priority in all health inequalities strategies.
-92 The recent reorganisation of the NHS has had a detrimental impact on its capacity to plan health services.
+The recent reorganisation of the NHS has had a detrimental impact on its capacity to plan health services.
 Roles and responsibilities are now split between multiple organisations each working on a different geographical footprint and responsible for different populations.
 Regional bodies for planning services over wider areas have been dismantled.
 Mechanisms for the local planning of health service investment need to be strengthened and more focused on effective approaches to reduce health inequalities, rather than solely focusing on short-term strategies to reduce demand.
 This would be helped by re-establishing the principle of having one NHS organisation, which is responsible for all of the health care for people living in an area.
 Action to address inequalities requires joint action across public services, this means that local NHS organisations need to plan services, integrate budgets and co-design provision in partnership with local authorities and other local agencies.